sanjay-kv/demo/README.md

 # demo
-Scrapping News from the websites.
+Scrapping News from the websites. @Jisha-tr